Sponsorships Elephants

 Our godchild Mukwaju for M.H.I.

 This little bull was stuck in the mud of the Satao Camp waterhole at a place called Mukwaju in Tsavo East National Park.
 He was probably born around September 11, 1999.
 He was about 3 weeks old and orphaned when he was rescued.
-The memory of being stuck still makes Mukwaju hesitate in front of mud holes – even in the hottest heat.
+The memory of being stuck still makes Mukwaju hesitate in front of mud holes – even in the greatest heat.
 He is now an adult bull, free in Tsavo East National Park.

 + More